liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

 Semantics of read-only and mandatory and optional flags in request / response body.

-FIXME: optimize for caching.  but same url has different authorizations for same content type under different urls!
+FIXME: optimize for caching.  but same url has different authorizations for same resource under different urls!